dcndn4/FinTech-BC-Final-IndStudy/README.md

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our T.A.
 Roberto Salazar Reyna; our Student Success Manager, Angelica Baraona; and the whole team behind the curriculum, the logistics, the whole program.
 I also found the collective Stack Overflow wisdom essential as ever.
 In addition, I'm starting to work through the 'AWS Certified Cloud Practitioner - Study Guide -Foundational  (CLF-C01) Exam' text by Sybex (Wiley).
 And I have the 518 page Amazon Lex guide, so there's that.

-Additional resources that have been provided or that I've come across in my process include the training resources from Deloitte's digital initiative, and these videos on AWS workings: [AWS Free Tiers](https://youtu.be/7z4O-zZ6O4U), [SageMaker Setup](https://youtu.be/LJu74lRnpHM).
+Additional resources that have been provided or that I've come across in my process include the training resources from Deloitte's digital initiative, and these videos on AWS workings: [AWS Free Tiers](https://youtu.be/7z4O-zZ6O4U), [SageMaker Setup](https://youtu.be/LJu74lRnpHM), as well as AWS example tools and exercises.

 I'm also more widely exploring readme formatting etc..
 And also: I'm very glad I saved as many notes and path markers etc.. as I did at the time.
 At this point, I wish I had saved more of course.
 But every little bit helps.